decretist/Dissertation/Chapter2/chapter2.markdown

 Medieval Canon Law in the Classical Period, 1140-1234: From Gratian to the Decretals of Pope Gregory IX*, ed.
-Wilfried Hartmann and Kenneth Pennington, History of Medieval Canon Law (Washington, D.C: Catholic University of America Press, 2008), 22–54, 35.
-"There are six chapters taken from the *Moralia*, and Gratian noted the book and chapter of the text in his inscription: D.13 c.2; D.45 c.9 and c.14; D.46 c.1 and c.2;
+Wilfried Hartmann and Kenneth Pennington, History of Medieval Canon Law (Washington, D.C: Catholic University of America Press, 2008), 35.
+"There are six chapters taken from the *Moralia*, and Gratian noted the book and chapter of the text in his inscription: D.13 c.2; D.45 c.9 and c.14; D.46 c.1 and c.2; D.47 c.3.
-D.47 c.3.
 Each text is also in the first recension."
-Landau, “Gratian and the Decretum Gratiani”, 35n22.
+Landau, “Gratian and the Decretum Gratiani,” 35n22.

-[29]  (Peter Landau, “Gratians Arbeitsplan,” in *Iuri Canonico
+[29] See Peter Landau, “Gratians Arbeitsplan,” in *Iuri Canonico
-Promovendo: Festschrift für Heribert Schmitz Zum 65.
+Promovendo: Festschrift Für Heribert Schmitz Zum 65.
 Geburtstag*, ed.
-Winfried Aymans and Karl-Theodor Geringer (Regensburg: F. Pustet, 1994), 691–707).
-See also (Winroth, *The Making of Gratian’s Decretum*, 15–17).
+Winfried Aymans and Karl-Theodor Geringer (Regensburg: F. Pustet, 1994), 691–707; and Winroth, *The Making of Gratian’s Decretum*, 15–17.

 [30] For the *Collectio IX librorum* of the Ms Vat. lat.
-1349 (*9L*), see (Linda Fowler-Magerl, *Clavis Canonum: Selected Canon Law Collections Before 1140: Access with Data Processing*, Monumenta Germaniae Historica.
-Hilfsmittel 21 (Hannover: Hahnsche, 2005), 79–82)
+1349 (*9L*), see Linda Fowler-Magerl, *Clavis Canonum: Selected Canon Law Collections Before 1140: Access with Data Processing*, Monumenta Germaniae Historica.
+Hilfsmittel 21 (Hannover: Hahnsche, 2005), 79–82.

 [31] Mayke De Jong, *The Penitential State: Authority and Atonement in the Age of Louis the Pious, 814-840* (Cambridge, UK ; New York:
 Cambridge University Press, 2009).

-[32] For the much-criticized 1863 edition, see (Paul Hinschius, ed., *Decretales pseudo-Isidorianae, et, Capitula Angilramni: ad fidem librorum manuscriptorum recensuit, fontes indicavit, commentationem de collectione pseudo-Isidori praemisit* (Aalen: Scientia Verlag, 1963)).
+[32] For the much-criticized 1863 edition, see Paul Hinschius, ed., *Decretales pseudo-Isidorianae, et, Capitula Angilramni: ad fidem librorum manuscriptorum recensuit, fontes indicavit, commentationem de collectione pseudo-Isidori praemisit* (Aalen: Scientia Verlag, 1963).
 Recent efforts to replace the Hinschius edition include [Zum Inhalt von "Projekt Pseudoisidor"](http://www.pseudoisidor.mgh.de/) by Karl-Georg Schon; and [Pseudo-Isidore \| An edition-in-progress of the False